cmosig/imc-2020-auxiliary-data/README.md

 Some scripts are very resource intensive, but scale well on machines with many cores.
 If you want to test the scripts on your laptop reduce the measurement period from one month to something smaller such as a day.

+Peer and vantage point (vp) are synonyms an refer the to peer of route collectors.

 # Run all